rqlite/rqlite/DOC/KUBERNETES.md

 ## Creating a cluster
 ### Create Services
 The first thing to do is to create two [Kubernetes _Services_](https://kubernetes.io/docs/concepts/services-networking/service).
-The first service, `rqlite-svc-internal`, is [_Headless_](https://kubernetes.io/docs/concepts/services-networking/service/#headless-services) and allows the nodes to cluster automatically.
-The second service is for clients which needs to talk to the cluster, and will get a Cluster IP address which those clients can use to talk to the rqlite syste.
+The first service, `rqlite-svc-internal`, is [_Headless_](https://kubernetes.io/docs/concepts/services-networking/service/#headless-services) and allows the nodes to find each other and cluster automatically.
+It shouldn't be used by rqlite clients.
+It is the second service, `rqlite-svc`, which is for clients to talk to the cluster -- this service will get a Cluster IP address which those clients can connect to.

 A key difference between `rqlite-svc-internal` and `rqlite-svc` is that the second will only contain Pods that are ready to serve traffic.
 This makes it most suitable for use by end-users of rqlite.